ShivamJoker/SES-Tracker-UI/about.md

 - Source / customer account: Creates IAM role with Trust Policy to allow our AWS account to access SES (Least Privilege Principle)
 ![IAM permissions meme](https://github.com/user-attachments/assets/c4fe947d-baaa-48c3-b1d1-b751d5eb9ce3)

-- To use SES API, the source account call our SES API proxy
+- To use SES API, the source account calls our SES API proxy
 	- We get the token validated
 	- The resource based policy in our AWS account allows the specified account to send events to our bus directly, as it is attached to our AWS Event bus
 - EventBridge rule